Provide Examples - Train PlantAI™

 - When satisfied with your selections, click “Continue.”

-- If you are running a second round of examples, go to the instructions below.
+- If you are running a second round of examples after reviewing initial results, go to the instructions below.

 Need to improve?

-- Use the magic wand as before to try and automatically detect further examples.
+- As before, you can use the magic wand to try and automatically detect further examples.

 - Use the Square, Circle or Polygon tool to add further examples as needed.

-- Repeat this workflow of reviewing and annotation until satisfied with the accuracy.
+- Click “Continue” to run the detection as before and repeat this workflow of reviewing and annotation until satisfied with the accuracy.

 - Select “Proceed with Whole Field” and continue to Analyze Whole Field